Baby Sign…How do you start?

 - Most parents choose a sign that involves eating such as milk, eat, more and all done.
-This will let your child ask for things that he or she may need.
-Many times these are called “power” words.
-Once your child is able to sign these words, they have a little control or power.
+This will let your child to ask for things that he or she may need.
+These words give your child a bit of “power” to obtain things they want!

 - You may also want to choose a few signs that may be exciting to your child.
-Words like Mommy, Daddy, and Dog or other words that excite your child will keep your child’s interest.
+Words like Mommy, Daddy, and Dog or other words that are common in your child’s world.

 - You will want to choose about three signs that you will work on with your child.
 Show the sign before, during and after the activity and every time you do the activity.